• Skip to primary navigation

 Instructions

-• Place the veggies on the baking pan and salt if desired.
-Bake for about 30-40 minutes, stirring halfway through, to desired tenderness.
+• Roast vegetables: Place the veggies and garlic on your lined baking pan.
+Sprinkle with salt if desired.
+Place in oven and roast for about 30-40 minutes, stirring halfway through, to desired tenderness.
+(If you'd like your tomatoes & garlic less roasted, add these at the halfway point.)

-• Meanwhile, cook orzo according to package instructions.
-(I simmer mine about 8-12 minutes or until tender.)
+• Cook orzo: While the veggies roast, cook the orzo according to package instructions.
+(I simmer mine in a pot of water for about 8-9 minutes or until tender.)
+Drain when finished.

 Notes

-For a gluten-free version: Substitute the orzo with your favorite gluten-free pasta or quinoa.
+For gluten-free: Use gluten-free orzo pasta.
+Or substitute the orzo with your favorite small gluten-free pasta or quinoa.

 Nutrition Per Serving (Estimate)